How Do Doctors Test for STDs?

 How does a doctor test to see if you have STDs?

 There are different tests for different sexually transmitted diseases (STDs).
-The kind of test someone gets depends on the type of STD, symptoms (like sores, discharge, or pain), and the person's medical and sexual history.
+The kind of test a person gets will depend on the type of STD, symptoms (like sores, discharge, or pain), and his or her medical and sexual history.

 Based on what's learned from the interview and exam, the doctor or NP may take one or more of these samples: